 You need a probate or trust administration attorney.
 If there was no will, then the law says who will get the house and it will have to go through the probate court process to be transferred.
 It depends on how he held title to the property as well and if someone else was on title with him.

 I would first threaten to file a lawsuit.
 If that doesn't work, you can sue them for the money.
 If the sum is $10,000 or less you can sue them in small claims court.
 If the sum owed is less that 25,000 you can sue them in Superior Court as a Limited Action.
-If more than $25,000, you must sue in...Read more »
+If more than $25,000, you must...Read more »

 You need to explain what you mean by "forcing".
 If you signed a contract with that provision as a condition of being hired, you are probably bound to abide by your contract.
 Before fighting the provision, I suggest you think about it.
-Might be a good idea to consult an attorney on the pros and...Read more »
+Might be a good idea to consult an attorney on the...Read more »

 If this is a private mediation, outside the court system, the mediator should declare the mediation unsuccessful and give you a report to that effect.
 If there is a contract, it should specify the next step, usually arbitration.
 If no contract, you could file a suit in court.